-Driving, stunned mainstream-media accounts of Gen-Y tastes report, is becoming less popular.
+Driving is becoming less popular, according to stunned mainstream-media accounts of Gen-Y's tastes.
 But learning how to operate a car still serves as a straightforward metaphor for accepting responsibility and acquiring new skills.
 So straightforward, in fact, that Learning to Drive is barely capable of a left turn.

 This amiable, mostly innocuous dramedy is based on an autobiographical 2002 New Yorker essay by Katha Pollitt, who's better known for her political writing.
 As adapted by scripter Sarah Kernochan, the story has become more conventional: New York literary critic Wendy (Patricia Clarkson) is abandoned by her adulterous husband of 21 years (Jake Weber), who can drive.
 Now the unlicensed Wendy has no way of visiting their 20-ish daughter, Tasha (Grace Gummer), who's experimenting with rusticity in Vermont.